FAMILY LAW SOLICITOR

 Divorce and Consent Orders, Separation Agreements, Advice on Financial Aspects of Divorce, representation at the Family Court, implementing Financial Settlements

 If you’re looking to divorce, or if you’ve received a divorce petition or divorce papers.
-I can provide guidance on completing the divorce petition or responding to a divorce petition.
+I can provide guidance on completing the divorce application or responding to a divorce.

 Regularising your separation